google/j2objc/docs/Memory-Management.md

 The first question most Java developers have is how is memory management implemented by J2ObjC, since Java has garbage collection and Objective-C doesn't by default.
 What iOS does have are [two methods of memory management](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html): reference counting, and Automatic Reference Counting (ARC).

 J2ObjC generates different memory management code, depending on which method is chosen.
-By default, it currently uses reference counting.
-Translate with the `-use-arc` option to generate code which uses ARC (soon we plan on making that option the default).
+By default it uses manual reference counting, which is the recommended method.
+Translate with the `-use-arc` option to generate code which uses ARC.

 ## Reference Counting